openMF/mifos-gazelle-demo-runtime/CONTRIBUTING.md

 - **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
 - **Explain why this enhancement would be useful** to most users.

-### Your First Code Contribution

-Unsure where to begin contributing?
-You can start by looking through `good first issue` and `help wanted` issues:

-- **Good first issues** - issues which should only require a few lines of code, and a test or two.
-- **Help wanted** - issues which should be a bit more involved than `good first issues`.

 ### Pull Requests